Professional Licensing Waivers

 What is the purpose of the different types of Professional Licensing Waivers?

-An Out-of-State Waiver for a Psy.D., Ph.D., LCSW, MFT or LPCC allows a qualified person to be employed for up to three years for the purpose of taking the required California licensing examination.
+An Out-of-State Waiver for a Psy.D., Ph.D., LCSW, LMFT or LPCC allows a qualified person to be employed for up to five years for the purpose of taking the required California licensing examination.
 Individuals from outside California applying for this category of waiver must have completed all of the necessary supervised professional experience to sit for the appropriate examination, and must submit a statement from the California licensing board of jurisdiction attesting to this fact.

 What are the MHP’s responsibilities?